ray-project/ray/doc/source/tune/user-guide.rst

   if the metric was not reported in the result.
 Setting this environment variable to ``1`` will disable this check.
-* **TUNE_FUNCTION_THREAD_TIMEOUT_S**: Time in seconds the function API waits for threads to finish after instructing them to comlplete.
+* **TUNE_FUNCTION_THREAD_TIMEOUT_S**: Time in seconds the function API waits for threads to finish after instructing them to complete.
 Defaults to ``2``.
 * **TUNE_GLOBAL_CHECKPOINT_S**: Time in seconds that limits how often Tune's experiment state is checkpointed.
 If not set this will default to ``10``.
 * **TUNE_MAX_LEN_IDENTIFIER**: Maximum length of trial subdirectory names (those